-Earlier, we said that when a variable goes out of scope, Rust will automatically call the drop function and clean up the heap memory for that variable.
-But in figure 4-2, we see both data pointers pointing to the same location.
+Earlier, we said that when a variable goes out of scope, Rust automatically calls the drop function and cleans up the heap memory for that variable.
+But Figure 4-4 shows both data pointers pointing to the same location.
 This is a problem: when s2 and s1 go out of scope, they will both try to free the same memory.
-This is known as a double free error and is one of the memory safety bugs we mentioned before.
+This is known as a double free error and is one of the memory safety bugs we mentioned previously.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-In order to ensure memory safety, there’s one more detail to what happens in this situation in Rust.
-Instead of trying to copy the allocated memory, Rust says that s1 is no longer valid and, therefore, doesn’t need to free anything when it goes out of scope.
+To ensure memory safety, there’s one more detail to what happens in this situation in Rust.
+Instead of trying to copy the allocated memory, Rust considers s1 to no longer be valid and therefore, Rust doesn’t need to free anything when s1 goes out of scope.
 Check out what happens when you try to use s1 after s2 is created:

 let s1 = String::from("hello");